 Originally billed as "An Aquarian Exposition" and slated for the dates August 15th through the 17th, it turned into four days (ending on the 18th) of free music and free love that became the Music Camelot to peaceniks and hippies the world over.
 Thirty two bands and singers ended up performing on that stage in Max Yasgur's farm in Sullivan County, New York in what would become the greatest music event ever.
 We were stardust, we were golden, we were at Woodstock.

 I'm not going to tell you Woodstock changed my life because it didn't.
 I'm not going to give you a blow by blow of my three and a half days in a hot and cold, muddy, upstate New York cow pasture.
-As I look back forty years later I am glad I went.
-I was a part of history and part of something magical - even though I couldn't see it at the time.
-I may not have enjoyed the marijuana hazed air, the mud, the lack of decent facilities or the lack of food and I might not have been able to hear half the now famous acts (though I did shove my way up for Janis, Jimi, CCR and a few others!) but I can say I was there when it happened.
+Except for the music I was kind of miserable but, as I look back forty years later, I am glad I went.
+I was a part of history and part of something magical, even though I couldn't see it at the time.
+I may not have enjoyed the marijuana hazed air, the mud, the lack of decent facilities or the lack of food and I might not have been able to see half the now famous acts (though I did shove my way up for Janis, Jimi, CCR and a few others) but I can say I was there when it happened.

-No, Woodstock did not change my life per se, but it took a good chunk of the "midwestern" out of me!
+No, Woodstock did not change my life, but it took a good chunk of the "midwestern" out of me.
 I was never a "merry prankster" or a hippy/flowerchild and attending Woodstock did not turn me into one.
 But I will tell you this, when I get to heaven and Jimi Hendrix asks me, "are you experienced?"
 I can answer "Yes."